ankittripathe/PortFolio-Website/README.md

 - React-toastify
 - Web3Forms

 ## Features 🎉
-- Responsive design 📱
-- Scroll to top button ⬆️
-- Contact form with emailjs integration 📧
-- Qualification section with tabs 📚
-- Skills section with frontend, backend, and other skills 💻
-- About section with introduction, background, goals, and interests 📝
-- Home section with hero image, title, and description 🏠
-- Footer with copyright information 📜

-## ✨ Portfolio Features

-## ✨ Portfolio Features

 - **Responsive Design** 📱 — Optimized for mobile, tablet, and desktop.
 - **Smooth Animations** 🎨 — Framer Motion transitions for sections and elements.
 - **Scroll-to-Top Button** ⬆️ — Quick navigation back to the top.